trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. _luminapanelplugin7:

 .. figure:: images/luminapanelplugin7.png
+   :scale: 100%

    : Start Menu

 Adds a classic start menu as seen on other operating systems.
-Shown in :numref:`Figure %s <luminapanelplugin7>`, this is added by default to the primary desktop panel in the lower left corner.
+Seen in :numref:`Figure %s <luminapanelplugin7>`, this is added by default to the primary desktop panel in the lower left corner.